P5vc/ServerConfigurations/README.md

 Priveasy currently uses [aviary.sh](https://github.com/team-video/aviary.sh "aviary.sh") to configure its servers.
 However, for our use case, a custom installation script is needed.

-To set up a new Priveasy server, run the following command:
+When we set up a new Priveasy server, we so a fresh install of Ubuntu Server 20.04 LTS, then run the following command:

 `curl https://raw.githubusercontent.com/P5vc/ServerConfigurations/master/install -o /tmp/install && sudo bash /tmp/install && av directive && av apply`

-Answer any prompts that may appear as the command is run, and follow any final instructions left in the `/root/TODO` file, after the command has finished running.
+After running the command, we answer any prompts that may appear, and then follow any final instructions (that cannot be automated) as left in the `/root/TODO` file.

 Note: This script will only work for official, authorized Priveasy servers that already have the correct DNS records set.